dishap21/Season-App/README.md

 **Note:** Ensure that you have the required API keys for Spoonacular to access recipe information.

-## Application Design

-The app is structured into different packages for clarity and organization:

-- **Activities:** Contains all the activities in the app, each serving a specific role.
-- **Fragment:** The main activity is divided into three fragments, each displaying relevant content.
-- **Models:** Stores getter, setter, and constructor methods, making data access more convenient.
-- **RecyclerView:** Includes RecyclerView Adapters for efficient handling of list views.

 ### Screenshots

 ![Screenshot 1](link_to_screenshot1)
 ![Screenshot 2](link_to_screenshot2)

-Feel free to explore the code and contribute to enhancing the Recipe Explorer App!
+Feel free to explore the code and Happy Coding!